-A national IWRM and Water Efficiency (WE) plan was developed between 2010 and 2012 to guide the implementation of an integrated approach.
+In line with the reform recommended in the review of the NWMP, a national IWRM and Water Efficiency (WE) plan was developed between 2010 and 2012 to guide the implementation of an integrated approach.
 Driven by the Department of Water Affairs (DWA), the IWRM/WE plan identifies strategic areas for action in the short, medium, and long-term.
 The NWMP and the IWRM/WE plan together constitute Botswana's water resources strategy.

-Implementation is mainstreamed into existing national and district planning frameworks.
-At district level, local development plans and programmes incorporate activities according to need.
+Implementation is mainstreamed into existing national and district development planning frameworks.
+At the national level this is most notable in the National Development Plan 10 (2009-